 About Christian Brothers Automotive

 When your engine is having a misfire problem, Christian Brothers Automotive can help you get it fixed.
-We have trained and certified technicians that service all vehicle make and models.
+We have trained and certified technicians that service all vehicle makes and models.
 We pride ourselves on customer service, ensuring you receive an auto repair experience that greatly surpasses your expectations and leaves you completely satisfied.
 Plus we even make getting your repair simple with a free courtesy shuttle and comfortable waiting area!